new-day-international/development/README.md

         cd /vagrant/reddit/r2
         paster shell run.ini

+* To list all pending messages in rabbitmq

+        sudo rabbitmqctl list_queues -p /reddit

 If you need to change something that you want to presist after rebuilding from scatch you might want to look at the [Chef cookbook that builds the vm](https://github.com/new-day-international/chef-lightnet)